tomas-kabrt/tomas-kabrt.github.io/_posts/2024-04-17-FortiClient-Vulnerabilities.md

 ## Vendor Fix

-The first issue was mitigated by implementing `--init` functionality to `fcconfig`, which does the initialization internally in the binary and doesn't rely on the empty xml file in `tmp` folder.
+The vendor mitigated the first issue by implementing `--init` functionality to `fcconfig`, which does the initialization internally in the binary and doesn't rely on the empty xml file in `tmp` folder.
 ```
 # FCT need to run fcconfig once after installation in order to generate all plist
 echo "[$(date)]init local config" >> /var/log/fctinstallpost.log
 "$APP_SUPPORT_DIR"/bin/fcconfig --init
 ```

-The second issue was mitigated by using `/etc/fct_upgarde` folder to load the plist from.
+The second issue mitigated the vendor by using `/etc/fct_upgarde` folder to load the plist from.
 Again this folder is not accessible only for root accounts, so the attacker cannot plant any malicious files.

 ```